yaikobzeray/dev-journal/activity_log.md

 Organized the project board and closed stale issues.
 Good hygiene for the repo.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [GRPC] Monday, 07 October 2024 — Entry 1

+Wrote integration tests for gRPC services using a test server and real client stubs.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*